|Study location||Netherlands, Maastricht (Online)|

 |Tuition fee||€199 per programme|

 The entry qualification documents are accepted in any language

 Please attach proof of English proficiency or clearly state in your motivation letter any previous English experience through education, upbringing or jobs.
 We pride ourselves on our interactive courses and we therefore want to ensure all students can participate to the full extent.

 Though we live with them, eat them, love them, and wear them, we give very little academic attention to the roles of animals in society.
-In this course, we will examine the most influential philosophic discussions around animals in society; conventional discourse around human-animal relationships; intersections between speciesism and other forms of oppression; and politics of various animal justice movements.
 The underlying theme of the course will be re-evaluating our understandings of animals and gauging the individual and collective responsibilities that we, as humans, must negotiate with non-human animals.

-This course will also explore and consider the different types of relationships between animals and humans in contemporary society from a variety of physical, social, linguistic, legal and psychological perspectives.
-Topics may include companion animals, animal rights and welfare, animals and food and entertainment, and animal-assisted therapy.
+This course will also explore and consider the different types of relationships between animals and humans in contemporary society from e.g. a historical, social and linguistic perspectives.
+Topics include companion animals, animal communication and emotions, animal-assisted therapy.

 At the end of this course, students should able to: